SoundWaves Water Park at Gaylord Opryland

 Here’s a peak into our experience:

 My daughter and I were joined by a friend and her daughter for this getaway.
 From downtown Louisville, the drive took approximately 2 hrs and 45 minutes.
 Upon check-in at the Gaylord Opryland Resort we were given soft, stretchy wristbands for the water park.
 They were comfortable but easily removable, so one must take care to keep track of it.
 You must scan your wristband upon entry and exit.

 While there, you can take a short boat ride around the canal (fee) and learn about the history of Opryland.
 In addition to the regularly available family fun, Gaylord Opryland has summer programming especially for families.
-For 2021, the theme is pirates and princesses so there are shows, themed boat rides, themed teas, treasure hunts and more.
+There are shows, themed boat rides, themed teas, treasure hunts and more.
 Click here to see more what they have scheduled.